gjf2a/gjf2a.github.io/index.md

 <hr/>

 Greetings!
 I earned my Ph.D. in Computer Science from the University of Virginia in 2002, and I have been on the faculty at Hendrix College ever since.
+I teach courses across the Computer Science curriculum.
+My research involves topics in Robotics, Artificial Intelligence, and Computer Science Education.
 </td>
 </tr>
 </table>

-## Academic Interests
-* Teaching
-* Research

 ## Additional Interests
 * Music